 If you have more than one child, chances are they have different learning styles.

-Homeschooling does not come with a one size fits all approach.
+Homeschooling does not come with a one size fits all approach

 You do not learn exactly the same as your parents, spouse or even your children.

-Homeschool allows a parent the ability to teach to each child’s learning style and challenge the areas where they are weaker in learning.
+Homeschooling allows a parent the ability to teach to each child’s learning style and challenge the areas where they are weaker in learning.